phalcon-orphanage/docs/pt/reference/tools.rst

 .. code-block:: sh

     $ phalcon commands

-   Phalcon DevTools (2.0.8)
+    Phalcon DevTools (3.0.0)

     Available commands:
       commands         (alias of: list, enumerate)
       controller       (alias of: create-controller)
+      module           (alias of: create-module)
       model            (alias of: create-model)
       all-models       (alias of: create-all-models)
       project          (alias of: create-project)
       scaffold         (alias of: create-scaffold)
       migration        (alias of: create-migration)
       webtools         (alias of: create-webtools)

 Generating a Project Skeleton
 -----------------------------